 How your landlord may end your tenancy

 Where a lease agreement exists, notice normally cannot be given to you unless you are in breach of your obligations as a tenant, there is a break clause or both you and the landlord agree at the time to end the tenancy.
 At the end of a lease, your landlord cannot simply end your tenancy.
-If you have been in the tenancy for more than 6 months and have not been served with a notice of termination you have the right to remain in the tenancy for a further 3 ½ years.
+If you have been in the tenancy for more than 6 months and have not been served with a notice of termination you automatically acquire a' Part 4' Tenancy' and may remain in the tenancy for a further 5 ½ years.
 There is no legal obligation on your landlord to offer you a new lease or for you to sign a new lease and you cannot be given notice if you chose not to do so.
 Once the Part 4 tenancy expires you automatically move on to another 6 year cycle called a 'Further Part 4 tenancy' and so on.

 A notice of termination of tenancy must be in writing.
 (Email, text or verbal notice is not valid under the law).
 Notice may be issued in a number of ways:

 - Leaving it at the address where the person ordinarily resides

 - By post (there is no special requirement for registered post)

 - By affixing to the dwelling

 It is an offence for a landlord/agent to knowingly take any action in reliance on an invalid notice of termination of tenancy that he/she knew or ought to have known was invalid.